 Replace the catheter as instructed or before it wears out.
 Disposable catheters can be thrown away after each use.

 You can empty your bladder every 4 to 6 hours, or as your doctor recommends.
 It takes practice to learn how to place the catheter.
 It may be uncomfortable at first, but it should not cause pain.
-If your doctor asks you to measure your urine, you can catch it in a container that he or she gives you.
+If your doctor asks you to measure your urine, you can catch it in a container that your doctor gives you.
 Note the amount of urine, and the date and time.

-It's very important to be clean when you use the catheter.
+It's very important to stay clean when you use the catheter.
 This helps prevent infection.
 Keep your hands, the catheter, and the area around your urethra clean.
-(When you urinate, the urethra carries urine from the bladder to the outside of the body and through the penis.)
+(When you urinate, the urethra carries urine from the bladder to the outside of the body through the penis.)

 Go to https://www.healthwise.net/patientEd

-Enter S231 in the search box to learn more about "How to Use a Straight Catheter at Home (Male): Care Instructions".
+Enter S231 in the search box to learn more about "How to Use a Straight Catheter for Self-Catheterization (Male): Care Instructions".